 Zurück zur Schule und Schlafenszeiten

-Summer holidays tend to make children's bedtimes later and push back their wake-up times.
+Summer vacation tends to make children's bedtimes later and push wake-up times back.
 This can lead to entertaining evenings for the family, and parents and caregivers can enjoy a refreshing break in the mornings.
 However, this becomes problematic when school starts again.
 In Germany, school usually begins around 8:00 AM, some even at 7:30 AM, so sleeping in until 9 or 10 AM during the school term is not an option.
-Returning to the school rhythm can already be difficult enough without struggles with going to bed and getting up.
-In this blog, we provide you with some valuable tips on how to prepare your children to get enough sleep and arrive at school on time when the new school year begins in September.
+Returning to the school routine can be hard enough without difficulties going to bed and getting up.
+In this blog, we give you some valuable tips on how to prepare your children to get enough sleep and arrive at school on time when the new school year starts in September.

 Holiday activities and sleep

-There are numerous factors that can affect sleep during the holidays.
-It is important to be aware of how these factors may have influenced your children's sleep during the summer break.
+There are numerous factors that can influence sleep during the holidays.
+It is important to be aware of how these factors may have affected your children's sleep during the summer break.

 Screen time

-During the holidays, the routine of children often deviates significantly from that of the school semester, which can affect their sleep.
+During the holidays, children's routines often differ greatly from those of the school term, which can affect their sleep.

 Since there is no obligation to get up early and go to school, children may spend more time in front of screens and devices.
-This is especially true when parents or caregivers work from home during the holidays.
-Furthermore, there is likely little need for homework or study material.
+This is especially the case when parents or caregivers work from home during the holidays.
+Also, there is likely little need for homework or study material.

-"If this screen time occurs late in the evening, the increased light exposure can make it difficult to fall asleep.
+When this screen time occurs late in the evening, the increased light exposure can make it harder to fall asleep.
 Our brains need darkness in the evening to produce melatonin (the sleep hormone) and help us fall asleep.
-When we are exposed to bright light from tablet and laptop screens, it tricks our brain into thinking it is still daytime, resulting in less melatonin being produced."
+When we are exposed to bright light from tablet and laptop screens, it tricks our brain into thinking it is still daytime, resulting in less melatonin being produced.

 Lack of physical activity

-When children are less physically active during school holidays, it can also affect their sleep.
-It is common for children to be less active during the holidays, as there are likely fewer extracurricular activities and sports events.
-Additionally, the daily walk to school is eliminated.
+If children are less physically active during school holidays, this can also affect their sleep.
+It is common for children to be less active during holidays as there are likely fewer extracurricular activities and sports events.
+Also, the daily walk to school is omitted.

-When children spend time outdoors during the day and play actively, they receive a lot of sunlight.
-This helps to strengthen their circadian rhythm and makes them more alert during the day and sleepier at night.
-If this does not happen, the opposite is true.
+When children spend time outdoors during the day and play actively, they get plenty of sunlight.
+This helps strengthen their circadian rhythm and makes them more awake during the day and sleepier at night.
+If this does not happen, the opposite applies.

 The times when children wake up and go to sleep can also change during school holidays.
-Often, children go to bed later and wake up later, as they do not have to get up in time for school.
+Often, children go to bed later and get up later because they don't have to get up on time for school.

-You can make this adjustment gradually by moving bedtime and wake-up times forward by about 15-20 minutes per day in the days leading up to the start of school.
-If you set bedtime earlier, make sure to also move wake-up times forward by the same amount, which will likely require setting an alarm so that they don't oversleep.
+You can make this adjustment gently by moving bedtime and wake-up times about 15-20 minutes earlier per day in the days before school starts.
+When you move bedtimes earlier, make sure to also move wake-up times by the same amount, which will likely require setting an alarm so they don't oversleep.

 Exposure to natural daylight can help influence the circadian rhythm.
 If your children are used to waking up late and going to bed late, you can help them shift their rhythm earlier by going outside in the morning, whether to the park or for breakfast in the garden.
 The bright morning light helps them wake up earlier and fall asleep earlier.